dovndev/Gelly-UI/README.md

-# Animated Gelly UI Component Ideas
+# Animated Gelly UI Kit

 ## Getting Started
 To get started with the project, use the following commands: